 Frequently Asked Questions

 The Walentas Scholars Program develops leaders, citizens, and scholars who are pioneers in the first generation of their families to earn a bachelor’s degree.

-The first selection cycle for the Walentas Scholarship will begin in fall 2021, with recipients identified in spring 2022.
+Schools within the eligible geographic regions may nominate for the 2022-23 selection cycle beginning in August.
 The first class of 12 Walentas Scholars will enter the University of Virginia in fall 2022.

 The Walentas Scholar Profile